Cisco Silicon One QoS White Paper

 Buffering systems

 Merely increasing the size of the buffer doesn’t always mean improved packet performance across the switch.
 Buffering needs differ based on the network requirements.
-Shallow buffers will switch out packets quickly but fail to address traffic burstiness and speed mismatches that can cause congestion.
+For example, shallow buffers will switch out packets quickly but fail to address traffic burstiness and speed mismatches that can cause congestion.
 On the other hand, deep buffers will inevitably introduce higher latency, which is something to avoid, especially for higher-priority or time-sensitive packets.

-To address these different requirements, we have a hybrid buffering model with two types of buffers for different traffic requirements:
+Depending on the platform, we have a hybrid buffering model with two types of buffers for different traffic requirements:

 A pool of specialized buffers to switch packets with the lowest latency